felipeimp22/AlfredAI_Restaurant_assistant/README.md

 The chart data is formatted for easy integration with Chart.js, the most popular JavaScript charting library.

+## 🔐 Authentication System

+The application includes a complete JWT-based authentication system that:

+- Manages user registration and login securely
+- Creates matching customer records for registered users
+- Hashes passwords with bcrypt for security
+- Issues JWT tokens for authenticated API access
+- Supports role-based access control
+- Maintains user sessions with secure token verification

+This authentication system is built on:
+- JSON Web Tokens (JWT) for stateless authentication
+- PostgreSQL database for user data storage
+- Express middleware for protecting routes

 ## 🔄 Extending the System

 To add new restaurant data types or query capabilities: